 Extron NAV Pro AV over IP Expands the Reach of Surgical Grand Rounds at UNC Chapel Hill School of Medicine

-Anaheim, California (May 12, 2022) - To support knowledge sharing goals, leaders at University of North Carolina’s School of Medicine, Department of Surgery, tapped UNC AV Engineer Christopher Ferrer to design and install state-of-the-art AV systems in a comprehensive renovation of the fourth floor of the Burnett Womack Building on the Chapel Hill campus.
-Central to the project was creation of a 140-seat Surgical Education Center to connect UNC surgeons with their peers during weekly surgical grand rounds.
-The project also included new AV-enabled office spaces and conference rooms.
-Ferrer turned to pro integrator ClarkPowell for AV design and installation services.
-Extron was the vendor of choice for AV switching, distribution, and control systems.
+To support their knowledge sharing goals, UNC’s Department of Surgery engaged the IT Department’s AV Engineer Christopher Ferrer to design and install state-of-the-art AV systems in a comprehensive renovation of the fourth floor of the Burnett Womack Building on the Chapel Hill campus.
+Central to the project was creation of a 140-seat Surgical Education Center to connect UNC surgeons with their peers.
+Consultants Newcomb & Boyd performed AV design.
+Integrator ClarkPowell performed installation.
+Extron was vendor of choice for AV switching, distribution, and control systems.